mongodb/mongo-hadoop/spark/src/main/python/README.rst

      cd mongo-hadoop/spark/src/main/python
      python setup.py install

+3. Install `pymongo <https://pypi.python.org/pypi/pymongo>`_ on each machine in your Spark cluster.

 You'll also need to put ``mongo-hadoop-spark.jar`` (see above for instructions on how to obtain this) somewhere on Spark's ``CLASSPATH`` prior to using this package.